Structuring The Future: Diffusion LLM Speculative Decoding via Calibrated Draft Graphs: Method

 Spiffy casts the denoising process of dLLMs in a speculative decoding framework.
-Rather than speculating individual tokens, Spiffy speculates the state of the sequence over denoising timesteps, allowing us to `skip ahead' in the unmasking process while maintaining output quality.
+Rather than speculating on individual tokens, Spiffy speculates the state of the sequence over denoising timesteps, allowing us to {\it skip ahead} in the unmasking process while maintaining output quality.

-\subsubsection{Notation}
+\subsection{Notation}

-Suppose in the setting defined in Sec. \ref{sec:prelim}, we are currently denoising block $k\in \{1, \cdots, N\}$ and $X_k$ is observed at a denoising timestep $t \in [T, 0]$ as $X_k(t)$.
-Since the rest of the sequence is unchanged while $X_k$ is being unmasked, let us refer to the remaining blocks of the sequence collectively as $X'$.
-Thus the token sequence as a whole is $X(t) = X';X_k(t)$ (the sequence with $X_k(t)$ taking the position of the $k^{th}$ block).
+Suppose, in the setting defined in Sec. \ref{sec:prelim}, we are currently denoising block $k\in \{1, \cdots, N\}$ and $X_k$ is observed at a denoising timestep $t \in [T, 0]$ as $X_k(t)$.
+Since the rest of the sequence is unchanged while $X_k$ is being unmasked, we refer to the rest of the sequence collectively as $X'$.
+Thus, the token sequence as a whole is $X(t) = X';X_k(t)$ (the sequence with $X_k(t)$ taking the position of the $k^{th}$ block).